singularityware/singularityware.github.io/pages/docs/install/install-mac.md

 although this isn't entirely necessary if you only have it configured for virtualbox.

-## Option 2: Vagrant Box from Scratch
+## Option 2: Vagrant Box from Scratch (more advanced alternative)

-If you want to use a different version of Singularity, or want to get more familiar with how Vagrant and VirtualBox work, you can build your own Vagrant Box from scratch.
+If you want to get more familiar with how Vagrant and VirtualBox work, you can instead build your own Vagrant Box from scratch.
 In this case, we will use the Vagrantfile for `bento/ubuntu-16.04`, however you could also try any of the <a href="https://atlas.hashicorp.com/bento" target="_blank">other bento boxes</a> that are equally delicious.
 As before, you should first make a separate directory for your Vagrantfile, and then init a base image.

 ```bash
 mkdir singularity-2.4